towardstudio/entrytemplates/README.md

 composer require towardstudio/entry-templates
 ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Redirect Reminder
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Entry Templates

 [Toward Disclaimer](https://github.com/towardstudio/toward-open-source-disclaimer)